-Senior German officials reacted with surprise and defiance to comments made by President-elect Donald Trump, who stated in an interview that NATO was “obsolete,” in addition to threatening German automakers with massive import taxes.
+Senior German officials were shocked by comments made by President-elect Donald Trump, who stated in an interview that NATO was “obsolete,” in addition to threatening German automakers with massive import taxes.

 In an interview with German newspaper Bild and The Times of London, Trump said German car manufacturers could face tariffs of up to 35 percent if they set up plants in Mexico instead of the U.S., and attempt to export vehicles from there to the United States.

 Sigmar Gabriel, Germany’s economy minister, told Bild that such tariffs would make “the American auto industry worse, weaker and more expensive.”

 In the interview, Trump singled out BMW, saying that the automaker could face tariffs if it goes ahead with plans to open a plant in Mexico and sell cars to the United States.
 Trump also complained that German automakers don’t behave fairly, because many German cars are seen in the U.S. but few American cars exist in Germany.
 Responding to this heated comment, Gabriel suggested that the solution might be that “the U.S. needs to build better cars.”